CEED/MAGMA/sparse-iter/README.txt

 format, see http://math.nist.gov/MatrixMarket/formats.html.

 The solver info uses the following feedback:
        0          Success.
-      -1        No convergence.
+      -117        Not supported.
-      -2        No convergence within iteration limit.
+      -201        No convergence within iteration limit.
-     -99        Solver not supported.
+      -202        No convergence.
-    -100        Operator A is not positive definite
+      -203        Operator A is not positive definite.